Azure/azure-sdk-for-java/sdk/confidentialledger/azure-data-confidentialledger/README.md

 # Azure Confidential Ledger client library for Java

-Microsoft Azure Cognitive Services Confidential Ledger API enables you to translate documents in batch.
+Azure Confidential Ledger provides a service for logging to an immutable, tamper-proof ledger.
+As part of the [Azure Confidential Computing][azure_confidential_computing] portfolio, Azure Confidential Ledger runs in SGX enclaves.
+It is built on Microsoft Research's [Confidential Consortium Framework][ccf].

+**Please rely heavily on the javadocs and our [Low-Level client docs][low_level_client] to use this library**

 [Source code][source_code] | [Package (Maven)][package] | [Product Documentation][product_documentation] | [Samples][samples_readme]